Transfer in Ballroom Dance:

 This 2-measure phrasing is important for dancing.
 A 6-step dancing pattern requires 2 measures of music; usually this is 8 counts, but it's 6 counts for a waltz.
 A leader should begin a 6-step pattern at the beginning of a 2-measure phrase. / In terms of priorities, it's most important to begin a 6-step pattern on the 1-count of a measure.
 It's less important, but still is important, to begin at the beginning of a 2-measure phrase.
 These two beginnings (on the 1-count of a 2-measure phrase) make it easier for your partner to follow your leads, because she can stay in-sychronization with you and also with the music.
 When this threesome (music, leader, follower) are all in-synch with each other, your dancing will feel better (for both of you) and (for spectators who know music & dancing) it will look better.

 Phrasing is less important with 4-step patterns.
-If you begin on any 1-count, your 4-step pattern will work well if it's in 4 counts ("quick quick quick quick") or 6 counts (like "slow slow quick quick" or with "slow" replaced by "triple-step").
-With 4 steps in 6 counts, the beginning of a 4-step pattern shifts back and forth between the 1-count and 3-count, but this cannot be avoided.
-With 4 steps in 4 counts, you can always begin a pattern on the 1-count.
+If you begin on any 1-count, your 4-step pattern will work with (“quick quick quick quick”).
+And you alternate between starting on the 1-count & 3-count if it's done in 6 counts (like “slow slow quick quick”) because with 4 steps in 6 counts, the beginning of a 4-step pattern shifts back and forth between the 1-count and 3-count, and of course this cannot be avoided.
+With 4 steps in 4 counts, almost always (unless you have a good reason for the shift) you should begin a pattern on the 1-count.

 These principles are generally accepted.
 But there is a range of opinions for some principles, regarding a Matching of Styles - Music and Dancing.